-SB138 (McGuire) - Count Me In: Expand Access to School Meals: This legislation would increase access to school meals by implementing Medi-Cal Direct Certification statewide and call upon very high poverty schools to offer free school meals to all students.
+SB 138 (McGuire) - Feed the Kids: This legislation would increase access to school meals by implementing Medi-Cal Direct Certification statewide and call upon very high poverty schools to offer free school meals to all students.

-AB214 (Weber) – Student Hunger on Campus: This legislation would address college student hunger by defining terms used in the CalFresh program to determine eligibility and clarifying the law concerning CalFresh Restaurant Meal Program on college campuses.
+AB 214 (Weber) – College Hunger: This legislation would address college student hunger by defining terms used in the CalFresh program to determine eligibility and clarifying the law concerning CalFresh Restaurant Meal Program on college campuses.

 Current Local Policy Initiatives